Nicotine Addiction: How It Works (The Science)

 This cluster encodes nicotinic receptor subunits.
 Variants in CHRNA5 (particularly the rs16969968 polymorphism) are associated with:

-A genome-wide association study published in Nature (Thorgeirsson et al., 2008) identified this as one of the strongest genetic predictors of smoking behavior.
+A genome-wide association study published in Nature (Thorgeirsson et al., 2008) identified this cluster as one of the strongest genetic predictors of smoking behavior ever documented.

 Dopamine Receptor and Transporter Genes

 Variants in DRD2 (dopamine D2 receptor) and SLC6A3 (dopamine transporter) genes affect how sensitive your reward system is to dopamine.
-People with certain variants may experience a stronger “hit” from nicotine’s dopamine effects and have harder times quitting.
+People with certain variants may experience a stronger response from nicotine’s dopamine effects and have a harder time quitting.

-What This Means For You: If you became addicted quickly, if you smoke more than your peers, or if you’ve found quitting exceptionally difficult — genetics may be a significant factor.
-This isn’t an excuse; it’s an explanation.
+What This Means For You: If you became addicted quickly, smoke more than your peers, or have found quitting exceptionally difficult, genetics may be a significant factor.
+This isn’t an excuse.
+It’s an explanation.
 And it has practical implications: fast metabolizers may benefit more from higher-dose NRT or from varenicline, which works at the receptor level rather than the metabolic level.

 The Role of Other Tobacco Chemicals